murali-arun/Robot/README.md

-# Spider
+# Spider<br/>
-It can be used to make peddle robot to walk
+It can be used to make peddle robot to walk<br/>
-It is just small application created to learn Executor Framework and WatcherService.
+It is just small application created to learn Executor Framework and WatcherService.<br/>
-This application can be launched by :
+This application can be launched by :<br/>

               java -jar spider-0.0.1-SNAPSHOT.jar legs distance

-Each leg move in a different thread.
+Each leg move in a different thread.<br/>
-They send trigger in a sequence.
+They send trigger in a sequence. <br/>
-Dynamically can change the number of legs to increase the speed.
+Dynamically can change the number of legs to increase the speed.<br/>

  Sample output: